Major in Linguistics

 Other Course Requirements

-(**Please note: Unit requirement has changed as of Autumn 2016-17.
-If you declared before Autumn 2016-17, you may follow the old requirements.)
+(Please note: Unit requirement has changed as of Autumn Quarter 2022-23.
+If you declared before Autumn Quarter 2022-23, you may follow the old requirements.)

 - Remaining units may be in Linguistics or in related fields, with approval from the Director of Undergraduate Studies.

-- Of the courses that fulfill the 55 units, one should be Linguistics 196, taken in autumn of the junior year.
+- Of the courses that fulfill the 60 units, one should be Linguistics 196, taken in junior year.

 - Note, any course taken between Spring 2020 and Summer 2021 in which the student received a final grade of "S" or "CR" counts toward undergraduate degree requirements that otherwise require a letter grade.